Cup at coffee shop

 22 Aug 24 4 minute read

-The Scottish Government consultation on introducing a mandatory minimum charge on single-use disposable beverage cups in Scotland is now live.
+The Scottish Government consultation on introducing a mandatory minimum charge on single-use disposable beverage cups in Scotland closed on Thursday 14th November 2024.

-The consultation will provide an opportunity for organisations, businesses and the general public to feed into the policy proposal.
+The consultation provided an opportunity for organisations, businesses and the general public to feed into the policy proposal.

 Background to the consultation